kubestone/kubestone/docs/index.md

   CPU, Disk, Network and Application performance
 - **Fine-grained control over Kubernetes Scheduling primitives**:
   Affinity, Anti-Affinity, Tolerations, Storage Classes and Node Selection
-- **Cloud Native benchmarking**:
+- **Cloud Native**:
-  Runs are defined as Custom Resources.
-Benchmarks are executed within the cluster using Kubernetes resources: Pods, Jobs, Deployments and Services.
+  Benchmarks runs are defined as Custom Resources and executed in the cluster using  Kubernetes resources: Pods, Jobs, Deployments and Services.
 - **Extensible**:
   New benchmarks can easily be added by implementing a new controller.